ygorcosta/wedeploy.com/ui/src/pages/docs/data/retrieving-data.md

 ## What's next?

-Now that you have learned how to retrieve data, you can interact [searching data](/docs/data/searching-data.html).
+Now that you've learned how to retrieve, you can start [using real-time](/docs/data/real-time-data.html).